 Advanced Surgical Practice (MSc)

 To offer knowledge and expertise to enhance evidence-based practice and to be able to teach others, especially from an interprofessional perspective.
-The course does not attempt to incorporate all surgical specialities but draws together a collection of fundamental information in an e-Learning format.
-The course provides a transition in knowledge between theory and the students own clinical practice.
+The programme does not attempt to incorporate all surgical specialities but draws together a collection of fundamental information in an e-Learning format.
+The programme provides a transition in knowledge between theory and the students own clinical practice.
 Emphasis is placed on the general principles of surgical practice rather than on the management of specific conditions.

 - Interprofessional approach to enhance group work, discussion sessions and case-based presentations.

 - Emphasis on a biopsychosocial approach.

-An e-Learning, inter-professional course.
+An e-Learning, inter-professional programme for Registered Nurses, Doctors, Operating Department Practitioners and all other healthcare professionals.
 The taught component introduces the student to the multifaceted nature of caring for surgical patients, from admission through to discharge.
 The modular approach allows students to evaluate care from an evidence-based perspective, starting with admission and preoperative preparation through to postoperative care and discharge.
 Professional issues, including clinical governance and inter-professional practice, will be covered.
-Some of the modules are core; others allow student choice.
 The e-Learning assessments are structured to allow students to evaluate the topic in relation to their practice areas of interest and professional base.

-There are approximately forty places are offered each year and the majority of students are self-funded; however some students obtain awards from charities and trusts.
-The course takes two years to complete inclusive of the dissertation component (9 months for the Postgraduate Certificate level; 9 months for the Postgraduate Diploma level and a further six months for the dissertation stage) spanning just over two academic years.
+The majority of students are self-funded; however some students obtain awards from charities and trusts.
+The programme takes two years to complete inclusive of the dissertation component (9 months for the Postgraduate Certificate stage; 9 months for the Postgraduate Diploma stage and a further six months for the dissertation stage).

-Students will access the modules through the medium of Learning Central which is Cardiff University’s Virtual Learning Environment (VLE) which delivers the course materials.
+Students will access the modules through the medium of Learning Central which is Cardiff University’s Virtual Learning Environment (VLE) which delivers the programme materials.
 This is accessible via all forms of computer (desk top / lap top / tablet).